-Hello Punekars, have you heard of the Tamhini Ghat road, a road often traveled yet unexplored?
+Tamhini Ghat road, a road often travelled yet unexplored!!
+Hello Punekars, have you heard of this Tamhini Ghat road?
 Monsoon went for a break from last 10-15 days here in Pune, but thankfully it is back!!
 Owing to the heavy rains, it’s the perfect time to explore the Tamhini Ghat region, a region surrounded by Mulshi Lake, countless waterfalls and dense forest cover.

 Clouds so low at Tamhini Ghat road

 Abhi!!
 How can you say that the Tamhini Ghat road/region is still to be explored?
 Most of the Punekars would have either specifically planned their weekend to Tamhini Ghat or must have passed through it on their journey to Devkund waterfall/ Andharban Jungle trek/ Raigad/ Kolad/ Konkan region.

 Lush green farms on way to Tamhini Ghat

 Water falling by roadside, foggy conditions, low clouds, beautiful Mulshi lake, and lush green surroundings are what most of you must have experienced on your journey to Tamhini Ghat.
 But let me tell you, there is something more about this region.

 Mulshi Lake as seen from Palase Waterfall Tamhini Ghat